8 min read

 When you know what’s causing the lack of sexual intimacy and how you both feel about it, your next step is to work out what to do about it.
 This is where you get practical about how to revive your sexless relationship.

-If you can’t get on the same page about wanting to work on your sexual relationship, you might want to start out by seeking couples therapy.
+If you can’t get on the same page about working on your sexual relationship, start by seeking couples therapy.
 Getting the help of a relationship or sex therapist can be a great way of moving forward.
 A neutral, third-party can often diffuse the situation and offer possible solutions.

 You see, how to revive your sexless relationship has a lot to do with how you look at sexual desire.
-If you believe it should come spontaneously, no matter how long you’ve been together, you probably won’t see much improvement in that department.
+If you believe it should come spontaneously, no matter how long you’ve been together, you probably won’t see much improvement.

 This is because sex drive is so much more complicated than our other drives.
 It requires effort.